UnutiYT/onceDM-Mozilla/OnceDM/README.md

 # OnceDM

-OnceDM is a simple Chrome extension that helps you save Instagram DM view-once media.
+OnceDM is a simple Firefox extension that helps you save Instagram DM view-once media.

 ## GitHub description